-Refer to Map 1.2 to see the planning area considered during this comprehensive planning process.
+Refer to Map 1.2 in the Issues and Opportunities Chapter Attachments for a map of the planning area considered during this comprehensive planning process.

 According to state statute, Class 4 municipalities have extraterritorial jurisdiction to the area 1.5 miles outside of the corporate limits.
 During the course of this plan, this area shall be considered as part of the planning area.
 Conversely, the extraterritorial area will also be considered as part of the planning area for Towns that border municipalities.
 The inclusion of the extraterritorial area in two separate plans underscores the importance of these lands and the importance of intergovernmental cooperation (see Chapter 8, Land Use).
 The purpose of the extraterritorial zone is essentially one of coordination with adjoining communities in an effort to anticipate and mitigate any impacts stemming from the development in that area.